Portugal in the Eurovision Song Contest 2005: Internal selection

 On 22 March 2005, RTP announced "Amar" performed by the duo 2B as the Portuguese entry for the Eurovision Song Contest 2005.
-The duo consisted of Luciana Abreu and Rui Drumond, which participated in the second season and first season of the reality singing competitions Ídolos and Operação Triunfo, respectively, where they both placed sixth.
+The duo consisted of Luciana Abreu and Rui Drumond, who participated in the second season and first season of the reality singing competitions Ídolos and Operação Triunfo, respectively, where they both placed sixth.
 "Amar", which was composed by Ernesto Leite and José da Ponte with lyrics by Alexandre Honrado, Ernesto Leite and José da Ponte, was planned to be presented to the public on 31 March 2005 during the RTP 70th anniversary show Gala de Aniversário RTP, however the song was presented on 1 April 2005 via the release of the official music video instead.